JanosMozer/black-hole-simulations/README.md

 ## Features

-*   **3D Black Hole Simulation (`BlackHole3D`)**:
+*   **3D Black Hole Simulation**:
-    *   **Primary Visualization (Compute Shader)**: An advanced ray-tracing simulation of gravitational lensing around a black hole.
+    *   **Primary Visualization**: An advanced ray-tracing simulation of gravitational lensing around a black hole.
 This is the intended visualization but requires OpenGL 4.3+.
-    *   **Fallback 3D Visualization**: For systems that do not support compute shaders (like macOS), a fallback renderer is used.
-This displays a 3D scene with the central black hole, nearby stars, and a grid that visually deforms to represent the curvature of spacetime.
-The camera is fully interactive.
+    *   **Fallback 3D Visualization**: For systems that do not support compute shaders, a fallback renderer is used.
+Rays are sent out of the camera, physics is applied, and if a ray would intersect an object before exiting the simulation, than that pixel gets colored with the objects color.
-    *   **Physics**: Simulates the gravitational attraction between celestial bodies.

-*   **2D Lensing Simulation (`BlackHole2D`)**:
+*   **2D Lensing Simulation**:
     *   A simplified 2D visualization of gravitational lensing effects.
     *   Note: This simulation uses deprecated OpenGL functions and may not work correctly on modern OpenGL core profiles.

-## macOS Compatibility Notice

 This project has known compatibility issues on macOS systems.
 The primary 3D visualization relies on OpenGL compute shaders, which require **OpenGL 4.3** or higher. macOS officially supports up to **OpenGL 4.1**.